CodeX-Academy-Official/badges/overview.md

 #### Level 1

-Level 1 developers are able to utilize various development tools and technologies to build and deploy simple public websites using basic HTML, CSS and JavaScript.
+Utilize various development tools and technologies to build and deploy simple public websites using basic HTML, CSS and JavaScript.

 **Skills:**